akbarnotopb/binlog-delete-alert/README.md

 Python binlog basic listener and `hard delete` email alert using `smtplib`.
 It is created by using [python-mysql-replication](https://github.com/julien-duponchelle/python-mysql-replication) package.

+# Note
+Based on [python-mysql-replication](https://github.com/julien-duponchelle/python-mysql-replication) package, you might need to run this with `pypy` for better performance & optimization.

 # Setup
-1. Install required package on `requirements.txt`
+1. Install required package. `pypy -m pip install -r requirements.txt`
 2. You might need to install mysql connector
 3. adjust your environment in `.env` , you can copy from `.env.example`
 4. adjust event & alert configuration `listener.json`